Innovative memory and storage solutions direct from Micron for 45 years.

 Dual-channel RAM is one version of multi-channel memory.
-All the versions of multi-channel RAM increase data transfer speed by adding more channels of communication between the memory and the memory controller.
+All the versions of multi-channel RAM architectures increase data transfer speed by adding more channels of communication between the memory and the memory controller.
+Other types of multi-channel RAM include triple-channel and quad-channel memory.
+See more about how dual-channel memory works and what other hardware is needed below.

 How does multi-channel RAM work?

-There are also a few motherboards that run triple-channel architecture.
-Triple-channel architecture also uses interleaving, which is a method of assigning memory addresses to the memory in a set order.
+There are also a few motherboards that run triple-channel RAM architecture.
+Like other multi-channel memory architectures, triple-channel memory also uses interleaving, which is a method of assigning memory addresses to the memory in a set order.

 For dual-channel architecture, the original design combined two 64-bit buses into a single 128-bit bus, which was later called the ganged model.
 The performance increases were not enough, however.
 Manufacturers found that two independent buses increased performance more, so the unganged model is usually set by default on most modern processors.